1312 26th Avenue,

 The Strand Theatre was opened on Monday November 1, 1920 at 2PM with its first matinee and had its formal opening at 8PM with the mayors from all Gulf Coast cities and guests from New Orleans attending.
 The Strand Orchestra played for the standing room only crowd.
 Admission on opening day was 33 cents for the matinee and 50 cents for the evening show.
 Built by Edgar N. Hirsch who also owned the Dixie Theatre in Gulfport, the building was designed by the local architect firm of Shaw and Woleben.
 The theatre, according to news articles had the latest in screens, and a first for the south, a concave Clifograph screen.

-The Strand was acquired by the Saenger Amusement Company of New Orleans on February 20, 1922.
-During the early to middle 1930’s the name was changed to the Paramount Theatre.
+The Strand Theatre was acquired by the Saenger Amusement Company of New Orleans on February 20, 1922.
+It was closed in October 1930 to be remodeled, and reopened on December 20, 1930 as the Paramount Theatre.
 The theatre had been operated by Saenger, Paramount-Publix, Paramount-Richards, Paramount-Gulf and ABC Midsouth Theatres.

 We lost a grand old theatre, the oldest on the Mississippi Gulf Coast.

 Just login to your account and subscribe to this theater